Chat with Richard Thorp, Business Development Director at FSB

 Q1: To what degree is the automation of trading rooms already a done deal?

 That deal is signed.
 It’s more a question of when it comes into full effect, which naturally depends on the tools any operator has at their disposal.
-FSB are in the vanguard of this charge towards complete automation.
+FSB is in the vanguard of this charge towards complete automation.
 In fact, we’ve staked our business model on it.
 The human trader was king.
 No longer.
 For speed and accuracy, the algorithms win by an order of magnitude every time.
-And the gap is only widening, such is the doubling power of technological progress, according to Moore’s Law.
-But this isn’t to say that role of the trader is dead.
+And the gap is only widening, such as the doubling power of technological progress, according to Moore’s Law.
+But this isn’t to say that the role of the trader is dead.
 It’s simply evolved.
 For now, wily punters can occasionally fool the trading tools, so manual intervention remains important.
-For all the sophisticated software at the airport, profiling customers’ suspect behaviour is still better left to mankind, with the instinct and insight only a fellow primate can bring!
-And it’s a similar story in trading, where the intentions of carpet-baggers, and clients ranging from shrewd to clueless can still be best demystified by a trained trading eye.
-As in every intelligent endeavour, though, AI systems will surpass us one day.
+For all the sophisticated software at the airport, profiling customers’ suspect behavior is still better left to mankind, with the instinct and insight that only a fellow primate can bring!
+And it’s a similar story in trading, where the intentions of carpet-baggers and clients ranging from shrewd to clueless can still be best demystified by a trained trading eye.
+As in every intelligent endeavor, though, AI systems will surpass us one day.
 And universal basic income beckons.